Unidata/netcdf-c/docs/attribute_conventions.md

 > **Note that if you change the value of this attribute, the changed value applies only to subsequent writes; previously written data are not changed.**

+`_NoFill`

+> This attribute is not treated in any special way by the library or conforming generic application, but it is interpreted by the `ncgen` utility when converting a CDL file to a binary netCDF files.
+It is the equivalent of applying `nc_set_fill(ncid, NC_NOFILL, null)`.

 `missing_value`